musonza/aws-terraform-by-example-guide/docs/guide/4-chatbot-creation.md

 ### UpdatePost intent

-Next, is the `UpdatePost` intent.
-This will allow users to update their posts.
-For now we won't worry about authentication and authorization, we will address that later when we introduce Amazon Cognito.
+Next is the `UpdatePost` intent, allowing users to update their posts.
+We won't worry about authentication and authorization; we will address that later when we introduce Amazon Cognito.
 We will need to be able to update the `PostTitle` and `PostDescription` for a specific post.
-Therefore we will also need `PostId` slot to query for a specific post.
+Therefore we will also need `PostId` slot to query for a particular post.

 ```hcl
 // ...